scottwinkler/cocoapebbles-book/Readme.md

 mvn install
 '''

-First make sure your server.properties file has server-ip set, this is necessary so that the web app can dynamically find the REST api.
 Copy this jar file into your /plugins folder on your spigot server and reload or restart your server.
-Your web app will now be available on port 8080, and the REST api will be running on port 9000.
-These ports can be configured in the config.yml.
+Your web app will now be available on port 8080.
+This port can be configured in the config.yml.

 ## Use
 In the web app you can create, update and delete books.
 When editing a book, the content will map to the pages of a Minecraft book.
 You can paste raw text in, and when you save the book, it will automatically insert `<br/>` tags where necessary to indicate new pages in Minecraft.
 This also means you can force a new page by using this `<br/>` tag, which can be helpful when writing the the last page of a chapter of your book, for example.
 In addition to setting the content, you can give the book a title and and author to your liking.